CleverRaven/Cataclysm-DDA/index.md

 ## Downloads

-Cataclysm has official builds for Windows, Linux and OSX, and each platform comes in both terminal and graphical flavors.
-There are also "unnofficial" builds for IOS and Android.
+Cataclysm has official builds for Windows, Linux, and OSX, and each build comes in both terminal and graphical flavors.
+There are also "unofficial" builds for iOS and Android.

 ### Latest Stable
 The most recent stable release is {{ site.github.latest_release.tag_name }} {{ site.github.latest_release.name }}.
 We recommend stable for the most bug-free experience possible.
 You can download it from the [Releases Page]({{ site.baseurl }}{% link releases.md %}).